Food Before One Is Just For Fun: Myth or Fact?

 But all babies are different, so it’s important to wait until your baby is showing these ‘signs of readiness’ before introducing solids as this will indicate that they’re developmentally ready to start eating and digesting solid food.

-When your baby first starts eating, the amount they eat will most likely be very small, although once again, all babies are different!
+When your baby first starts eating, the amount they eat will likely be very small, although once again, all babies are different!

 Because babies can only manage small quantities of food, the foods you offer should be nutrient-rich.
 This includes foods such as fruit and vegetables, red meat, poultry and fish or meat alternatives, grains and dairy foods or alternatives.